jsschlosser/LHMP_Calibration/docs/_sources/usage.rst.txt

 Instructions for building sphinx documentation locally
 ------------------------------------------------------

-This section describes howw to build the sphinx documentation locally.
+This section describes how to build the sphinx documentation locally.

 	a) Setup virtual environment.
 		.. code-block:: console